briandfoy/briandfoy.github.io/_posts/2013-02-16-perl-people-society-mobs.md

 Along with that, he explained to me that once you know the people you can help, you break that group down into segments based on the sort of help that you can provide them.

 Most of his wisdom came from the constraints of being a medium-sized business: he worked in an environment that was big enough to have job specialization and dedication of resources, but also small enough that he couldn't tolerate much waste because his resources were limited.
-Here, limited means less than $10 million in the budget, so not scrounging like guerilla marketing but not virtually unlimited like, say, Apple.
+Here, limited means less than $10 million in the budget, so not scrounging like guerrilla marketing but not virtually unlimited like, say, Apple.

 The trick is to put the people in the market into the right group.
 You don't want to shun someone who you might have been able to help, but you don't waste your resources on someone you can't help.